 Best side dishes for palak chicken

-Chicken is fantastic with some basic bread or plain rice, but if you want to move away from the same old and do things differently, try some new side dishes to go with it.
+Chicken is fantastic with some roti or plain boiled rice, but if you want to move away from the same old and do things differently, try some new side dishes to go with it.
 Here are a few recipes that complement it perfectly:

 - Whole Wheat Naan - Soft, pillowy and healthy naan bread made with whole wheat flour or atta.